 When you see Steam Narrowboat President, you will normally find that Kildare is not far behind.
-Kildare is currently used as a support boat for the crew of Freinds of President, but this has not always been the case and has an interesting story of her own.
+Kildare is currently used as a support boat for the crew of Friends of President, but this has not always been the case and has an interesting story of her own.

 click the headings below and delve into Kildare’s Story and learn more about this historic vessel.

-Kildare was first registered at Birmingham on the 18th April 1913, she was built by Braithwaite & Kirk as one of 24 Iron Composite Butties for Fellows Morton & Clayton Ltd.
+Kildare was first registered at Birmingham on the 18th April 1913.
+She was built by Braithwaite & Kirk as one of 24 Iron Composite Butties for Fellows Morton & Clayton Ltd.

 Little is known about Kildare‘s life with FMC, except for sporadic appearances in the Canal Inspector’s Journal and the FMC Dock Book.